korandabit/profile/_posts/2023-11-14-know-thaiself.md

 *Next: A re-imagining of authorship and IP in the age of generative intelligence.
 Custom GPTs that circumvent Chappy's limitations and flex its strengths. *

 **Footnotes**
+[^1]: As far as I’m aware, the prescriptions of all futurists (e.g., Sam Harris, Emad Mostaque, Mo Gawdat, etc.) rely on significant social change.
+For all questions that hinge on mass public perception, the best step forward is an informed, first-hand social perception of what “we’re dealing with.”
+While existential and ethical questions about AGI are crucial, they are abstract and theoretical.
+The first step to activating a general public is a tangible engagement of AGI’s usefulness and risks. ↩︎
+[^2]: I’m an enthusiast, there’s no hiding it.
+Worst case scenario, Chappy is the best entertainment and hallucination I’ve had.
+By my view it is a degree of mind expansion that rivals some of the most impactful courses of my graduate education.
+I am exhausted by new questions and answers, like I was when learning Arabic by immersion.
+[^3]: Chappy is less like software and more like an audio codec, an intricate complex filter.
+It doesn’t quite “interact”.
+You pour in your text, and what trickles out is its response.

+[^4]: A key topic I hope to write about next is the missing, critical need for more psychologists in the discussion of AGI and chatGPT.